 Unplug the ExpressVote headphones.
-Unplug power cord from the wall outlet and from the ExpressVote.
+Unplug power cord from the wall outlet.
+Unplug power cord from the ExpressVote.

 Attach the keypad to the Velcro on the left side of the ExpressVote.
 Put the ExpressVote into its black carrying case.
 Zip the case closed.